 As part of this RFB, the selected consultant shall be prepared to install the new monitoring wells at the Site within 30 days of the project award date and submit the draft SCR to the Solicitor, ICF / USTIF and the Technical Contact within 120 days of the project award date.
-In addition, a detailed schedule indicating when specific activities and reports (soil investigation, aquifer testing, report submittal, groundwater sampling, well installation activities, etc.) will be completed needs to be prepared and included in the bid response.
-All on-site work should be completed during the normal working days and hours of 8 am to 5 pm from Monday through Friday.
+In addition, a detailed schedule indicating when specific activities and reports (soil boring investigation, aquifer testing, report submittal, groundwater sampling, well installation activities, etc.) will be completed needs to be prepared and included in the bid response.
+The selected consultant shall provide advance notification to the Solicitor prior to each visit to perform on-site work.